Samuel Richardson: Early career

-In 1719, Richardson was able to take his freedom from being an apprentice and was soon able to afford to set up his own printing shop, which he did after he moved near the Salisbury Court district close to Fleet Street.
+In 1719, Richardson took the freedom of the City of London, and set up his own printing shop near the Salisbury Court district close to Fleet Street.
 Although he claimed to business associates that he was working out of the well-known Salisbury Court, his printing shop was more accurately located on the corner of Blue Ball Court and Dorset Street in a house that later became Bell's Building.
-On 23 November 1721, Richardson married Martha Wilde, the daughter of his former employer.
-The match was "prompted mainly by prudential considerations", although Richardson would claim later that there was a strong love-affair between Martha and him.
+On 23 November 1721, Richardson married Martha Wilde, the daughter of his former employer and master John Wilde.
+The match was "prompted mainly by prudential considerations", although Richardson would claim later that there was a strong love-affair between them.
 He soon brought her to live with him in the printing shop that served also as his home.

 A key moment in Richardson's career came on 6 August 1722 when he took on his first apprentices: Thomas Gover, George Mitchell, and Joseph Chrichley.
 He would later take on William Price (2 May 1727), Samuel Jolley (5 September 1727), Bethell Wellington (2 September 1729), and Halhed Garland (5 May 1730).

-One of Richardson's first major printing contracts came in June 1723 when he began to print the bi-weekly The True Briton for Philip Wharton, 1st Duke of Wharton.
+One of Richardson's first major printing contracts came in June 1723, when he began to print the bi-weekly The True Briton for Philip Wharton, 1st Duke of Wharton.
 This was a Jacobite political paper which attacked the government and was soon censored for printing "common libels".
 However, Richardson's name was not on the publication, and he was able to escape any of the negative fallout, although it is possible that Richardson participated in the papers as far as actually writing one himself.
 The only lasting effect from the paper would be the incorporation of Wharton's libertine characteristics in the character of Lovelace in Richardson's Clarissa, although Wharton would be only one of many models of libertine behaviour that Richardson would find in his life.
 In 1724, Richardson befriended Thomas Gent, Henry Woodfall, and Arthur Onslow, the latter of those would become the Speaker of the House of Commons.